MalayNagda/AI-Final-Project/README.md

 Team name- Lumpus

 A repository to implement the D* Lite search algorithm in a pacman environment.
 The agent only sees its neighboring squares, and can store information about the locations it has visited, and the structure of the walls surrounding those locations.
-It uses this information fast replanning of path to goal in case an obstacle appears in the previously computed path.
+It uses this information for fast replanning of path to goal in case an obstacle appears in the previously computed path.

 If we use traditional planning algorithms like A* which just uses heuristics for planning, the agent has to recompute the entire path to goal state if an obstacle appears in the pre-computed path.
 This is redundant, and can be avoided by using a planning approach like D* lite which combines usage of incremental path planning and heuristics.